7 Reasons Why SEO Matters

 For example, when you’re doing keyword research to use as a basis for your content creation, you’re also able to learn what questions people most often have.
 You can learn how to be a problem-solver for your targeted customers and fill in gaps from your competitors by researching keywords.

 Local search isn’t a big part of their SEO strategy for certain businesses, but for many, it should be.
-We mentioned construction and roofing businesses above, which are great examples.
-Local search is much less competitive than general SEO, so you can refine your content creation and SEO strategies to appeal to those near your business.
+The construction and roofing businesses mentioned above are great examples.
+Local search is much less competitive (volume-wise, at least) than general SEO, so you can refine your content creation and SEO strategies to appeal to those near your business.

-Local SEO helps you optimize your digital properties for a particular location so people can find your business easily, putting you one step closer to acquiring a customer.
+In this piece of SEO for businesses, you optimize your digital properties for a particular location so people can find your business easily, putting you one step closer to acquiring a customer.

 Optimizing for local search involves focusing on neighborhoods, cities, towns, and regions and sometimes is as broad as optimizing for a particular state.

-You might focus much of your digital strategy on paid advertising, which is fine, but SEO can be inexpensive or even free.
-If you’re doing the research and the work, it’s free, although this requires a big dedication of your time.
+You might focus much of your digital strategy on paid advertising, which is fine, but SEO can be way cheaper over time and doesn’t stop driving results.
+If you’re doing the research and the work, it’s free, although this requires dedication of your time.
 You can also hire relatively inexpensive agencies compared to the long-term returns you will get.

 You only get the benefits from that one click when you pay for ads.
 With SEO, your content stays on your site and compounds itself.
 For example, the more optimized content you create, the more links you will get back to your site.
 Then this is going to further improve your rankings over time, and it will keep building.